iivanoo/covid-apps-observer/data/data_ca/reports/resources/rs.nosolutions.lumeca___2.0 (103)/report.md

 <img src="5_star_reviews_wordcloud.png" alt="rs.nosolutions.lumeca 5 reviews"/>
 </p>

+> This application is amazing!
+I was able to meet virtually with a fantastic doctor on a Sunday morning when my regular clinic was closed.
+Immediately after our meeting, my pharmacy recieved the fax for my prescription and I was able to pick it up later that day.
+I will definitely be recommending this app to others!
+A wonderful solution for those trying to stay home and stay safe during covid.<br> :date: __2021-02-21 19:01:54__

+> Very easy to use!<br> :date: __2021-02-19 15:45:22__

 > Very good.
 Quick and easy<br> :date: __2021-02-07 03:10:05__

 > Love this app!
 So convenient!<br> :date: __2021-01-28 19:48:30__